MeltwaterArchive/storyplayer/v2/modules/zmq/index.md

 <div class="callout info" markdown="1">
 #### A Lower-Level Module

 This is the ZeroMQ module originally created for Storyplayer v1.
 It was created before Storyplayer supported test environments.
+The new [ZeroMQ module](../zeromq/index.html) is much easier to use.

 We recommend only using this module if you're already using it in existing tests.

 We've no plans to get rid of this module.
+This module is heavily in use inside DataSift.
+We can't make any changes that will break backwards compatibility.
 </div>

 ## Sometimes An External Messaging Tool Is Best